alimgee/milestone-project2-simon-game/README.md

 7. User can access a brief history of the game via navigation item

 ### Features Left to Implement
-1. Once game ends both the user selections and the computer selections are shown in the display section
+1. ~~ Once game ends both the user selections and the computer selections are shown in the display section ~~ This new feature was added at end of the project due to having enough time to implement it.

 ## Technologies Used